Classic Dinner Rolls Recipe

 Difference between Rolls and Buns

 Rolls and buns are pretty much synonymous, both are made from a yeast bread dough, the difference is in the shape.
-In the USA, they call them rolls, in Canada (like Britian) we call them buns because they are round..
-A roll refers to a minature loaf of bread, thats often oval (think hoagie, hero, poorboy).
+In the USA, they call them rolls, in Canada (like Britain) we call them buns because they are round.
+A roll refers to a miniature loaf of bread, that’s often oval (think hoagie, hero, poorboy).

 Rolls Recipe Ingredients

-The first step to making this dinner rolls recipe is to clean off a counter really well.
-Your going to be working your bun dough does directly on the counter, so you want to make sure the surface is very clean.
+The first step to making this air bun recipe is to clean a counter off very well, as you will be kneading the dough directly on the counter, you want the surface very clean.

 Softening the Yeast

-Make sure your bowl is warm.
-If it isn’t warm swirl it with hot water.
-Add 1/2 cup lukewarm water, mix in tsp sugar.
+In the large mixing bowl add 1/2 cup lukewarm water, and mix in 1 teaspoon of sugar.
+Then sprinkle the yeast overtop.
 Sprinkle with the yeast.
 Let soak for 10 minutes until the yeast is soft and foamy.

 Mixing the Yeast Dough

-In a large warm bowl, add lukewarm water, lard, sugar and the salt.
-Stir together until the lard melts.
+In a warm large bowl, add lukewarm water, lard, sugar, and salt.
+Stir together using a large wooden spoon until the lard melts.

 Add to the softened yeast, then add the vinegar.
 Stir.

-Add the flour two cups at a time, stirring after each addition.
+Add the all-purpose flour two cups at a time, stirring the mixture with the heavy wooden spoon after each addition.
 Make sure your flour measurement is accurate, I smooth off the top of my measuring cup with a knife.

 Once you have added 8 cups of flour, add one more cup of flour to the dough.
 By now your dough is getting pretty thick.
-Its likely too heavy to continue with a spoon.
-Its time to start working it with your hands.
+It’s likely too heavy to continue with a wooden spoon.
+It is time to start working it with your hands.

-Wash your hands, sprinkle the flour on top of the dough, put your clean hand under the dough and fold it over into the middle.
+Wash your hands, sprinkle a little bit of flour on top of the dough, put your clean hand under the dough, and fold it over into the middle.
 Turn your bowl 1/4 turn, and fold the dough over again.

 Repeat the process until most of the flour has worked its way into the dough.